-This is the main reason (read excuse) most of the people give, be it a fresher or an experienced professional.
+This is the main reason (read excuse) most of the people quote, be it a fresher or an experienced professional.

 So what does Growth actually means?

-Its learning, developing and then fine tuning the skills (not technologies) you have acquired while working on XYZ projects.
-One must develop the capability to accept new challenges/ changes (often painful) positively and treat them as opportunities to develop new skills that can help you grow.
+Its learning, developing and then fine tuning the skills (or maybe technologies) you have acquired while working on XYZ projects.
+One must develop the capability to accept new challenges or changes (often painful) positively and treat them as opportunities to develop new skills to help yourself grow.

-You can adapt to new technologies by learning from google/ coursera/ youtube/ udemy tutorials and more but you can ONLY adapt new skills by practicing them on Job.
+You can adapt to new technologies by learning from Google/ Coursera/ Youtube/ Udemy tutorials and more but you can ONLY adapt new skills by practicing them on Job.
 Try to be more creative at your workplace.

-In all these years, I’ve been mentoring my employees (as a Project Manager earlier and now as a CEO in Prologic Technologies, one of the Best IT Companies in Mohali.
-I’ve always insisted on acquiring skills such as effective troubleshooting, time saving strategies, deliver quality under pressure, detail oriented, create near zero defect solutions, positive approach etc. instead of filling your bags with technology goodies (that will eventually change or may vanish in due course of time).
+In all these years, I’ve been regularly mentoring my employees as a Project Manager earlier and now as a CEO in Prologic Technologies, one of the Best IT Companies in Mohali.
+I’ve always insisted on acquiring skills such as

-Candidates often complain that they are made to work late hours in routine and their work- life balance has gone for a toss.
+Candidates often complain that they are working late hours in routine and their work- life balance goes for a toss.
 I see multiple reasons to this problem and hence their solutions.

-In one case, it could be due to bad work culture or seniors who have setup a tradition of late sitting and they make others sit late for no reason.
+In one case, it could be due to bad work culture or seniors who have setup a tradition of late sitting.
+So they make others also sit late for no reason.

-On the other hand, the employee might not be skilled/ capable/ experienced enough to complete the assigned tasks on time.
-This issue can be resolved by enhancing one’s skills.
-Developing time- saving strategies for routine work and/ or being more focused on tasks in hand, can help resolve this.
+On the other hand, an employee might not be skilled/ capable/ experienced enough to complete their tasks on time.
+This can be resolved by enhancing one’s skills.
+Therefore, adapting time- saving strategies for routine work and being more focused on priority tasks in hand, can help resolve this.

-Facing the situation, giving your best shot is the only solution and NOT running away from the problems by quitting your job.
+Facing the situation and giving your best shot is the ONLY solution and NOT running away from problems by quitting your job.

 This is unfortunately an obvious reason to quit the job.
 Its the prime duty of employer to provide a healthy work environment and salary on time, failing which may earn him a bad reputation.

-So the whole game table can turn 360 degree if the employees join hands and commit to deliver in time so that there is less probability of salary delays.
+So the table can turn 360 degree if the employees join hands and commit to deliver in time resulting in less probability of salary delays.